elmerfer/ArribaR/README.md

 * build the human reference index file
 * minimal installation of the Arriba software 2.1.0

-as a result it will leave an organized "Software" folder at where/I/want/to/instal/path
+as a result it will leave an organized "Software" folder at where/I/want/to/install/path/Software

 ## Usage
+This implementation is specifically provided to process human RNAseq paired data, thus requiring to hold both xxxx_1.fastq(.gz) and xxxx_2.fastq(.gz).
+The row sequencing data should be "xxxxx_1.fastq" or "xxxxx_1.fastq.gz".
+The second sequen file will be automatically defined as "xxxxx_2.fastq" or "xxxxx_2.fastq.gz"
 ```
-runSTAR("my_1.fastq.gz")
+runAnalisis("my_1.fastq.gz")
 ```

 # Authors